Quantum Algorithm for Smoothed Particle Hydrodynamics: Discussion

-The method presented in section \ref{sec:SPH_quantum_register} is general in that it allows for any kernel function (including derivative functions) to be used in the approximation and for arbitrary domains, functions and register sizes.
-By allowing the function, spatial discretisation and kernel function to be encoded in a quantum register it is possible significantly increase the number of particles that can be used in the SPH approximation.
-It is worth noting however that this relies upon there existing an efficient method for actually creating the encoded registers $\ket{a}$ and $\ket{W}$.
-If this efficient quantum register encoding algorithm exists then this method for performing SPH approximation will have significant speed advantages over its classical counterpart.
+The method presented in section \ref{sec:derivatives} is general.
+It allows for any kernel function (including derivative functions) to be used in the approximation and for arbitrary domains, functions and register sizes.
+By encoding the function, spatial discretization and kernel function into a quantum register, it is possible to significantly increase the number of SPH particles.
+Although our results imply that any quantum advantage relies on some efficient method for creating the encoded registers $\ket{a}$ and $\ket{W}$, the reality is that such a method may not exist.
+If there are exponentially many classical values of $a_j$ and $W_j$ in the state, then it is faster to calculate the inner product using multiplication and addition.
+An efficient method for generating the quantum registers would only be useful when those states are prepared from a previous quantum process that does not use exponentially many amplitude values to prepare the state.
+This is relevant for example, if we devise a method to iterate over the timesteps using only quantum methods.